readium/readium.github.io/_pages/development/contributing.md

 ### Mailing List

-There is also a mailing list for the Readium projects, essentially used for sending notifications to all interested parties.
+There is also a mailing list for the Readium projects, but it is essentially used for sending notifications to all interested parties.

 To join, simply send mail to [the Readium Foundation contact](contact@readium.org), requesting access.